Tien96ng/currency-exchange/README.md

 * _JavaScript ES6_
 * _jQuery 3.5.1_
 * _Node Package Manager 6.14.9_
-* _webpack 4.39.3_
+* _Webpack 4.39.3_
 * _Babel 7.6.4_
-* _eslint 6.3.0_
+* _ESlint 6.3.0_
+* _ExchangeRate-Api_

 ## Description

-_Currency converter app using the [Exchangerate-Api](https://www.exchangerate-api.com/), with current emphasis on getting foreign exchange rates from USD to another origin.
+_Currency converter app using the [ExchangeRate-Api](https://www.exchangerate-api.com/), with current emphasis on getting foreign exchange rates from USD to another origin.
 A user should be able to type in an amount in U.S. dollars and then choose which currency it should be converted to (Example: AUD).
 By default, the choices are displayed in a dropdown.
 There is also an "Other" option if the user wants to manually search via input._

 ## Setup/Installation Requirements